 The Ledger Nano S and Ledger Nano X are cold storage devices used to store private keys and crypto securely.
 These hardware wallets never connect to the internet keeping the private keys safe from hackers.

-If you’ve taken the step to secure your crypto and digital assets with a Nano Ledger, you’ll need to set it up to work with Binance Smart Chain.
+If you’ve taken the step to secure your crypto and digital assets with a Ledger Nano, you’ll need to set it up to work with BNB Smart Chain.
 You can store any BEP-20 token on your device, but if your tokens are not visible, you may need to manually add support for it to show up in your transactions and UI.

 What is a Ledger Nano?